Steps of the eviction process in Tennessee:

-Evicting a tenant in Tennessee can take around four to eight weeks, depending on the reason for the eviction and where the property is located.
+Evicting a tenant in Tennessee can take around 4 to 8 weeks, depending on the reason for the eviction and where the property is located.
 If tenants file an appeal, the process can take longer.

 Grounds for an Eviction in Tennessee